Quansight-Labs/quansight-labs-site/posts/2022/05/the-evolution-of-scipy-cli.md

 Hence the idea of a developer command-line interface (CLI) was born.
 Easing the development experience with an intuitive and informative CLI.
 Removing dependency on legacy tooling like `paver` also added great value to the overall experience.
 Additional details could be found under [issue-#15489](https://github.com/scipy/scipy/issues/15489)

 #### ✍️ Planning and objective
 Like any development activity, the goal was to experiment with tools available [doit](https://pydoit.org/) and [Typer](https://typer.tiangolo.com/) were the first ones we picked.
 The two components of our interests were a *task runner*, and a *command-line interface tool*. doit satisfied the requirements of a task runner along with added functionality like maintaining a task dependency graph as a `DAG`.
-While `Typer` is quick to get started with building CLI applications
+While `Typer` is quick to get started with building CLI applications.

 As a starting point, I began experimenting with existing `dev.py` options, wrapped around multiple composite `doit` and `Typer` tasks.
 Both the [doit POC](https://github.com/sayantikabanik/scipy/blob/cli_poc/dodo.py) and [Typer POC](https://github.com/sayantikabanik/scipy/blob/cli_poc/cli.py) were built with similar principles.

 As I progressed with the development of POCs using both tools, I experienced certain shortcomings.
 A better way to integrate an external library for exposing a CLI was the missing piece. **Eduardo Naufel Schettino** the author of doit developed an architecture combining the core elements of `doit` along with `click`.
 The journey in detail is captured under [issue-#133](https://github.com/rgommers/scipy/issues/133).

 #### 💁🏽‍♀️ More about the architecture and core components

 Combining these tools wasn’t a straightforward journey; after multiple iterations, we were able to achieve a stable state.
 Doit underwent updates to incorporate added functionality, helping the pieces come together live.
 Below are the core components for the `doit-click` based task definition.